lev-nutrafol/gasby-fullpage/README.md

-# isolated repo for fulpage issue
+# isolated repo for fullpage issue

 ## Running in development